-The Rogue is a sleek and lightweight pack for minimalists seeking to keep the weight of their hydration packs down while still allowing more storage than other ultralight models.
+The Rogue is a sleek and lightweight pack for minimalists seeking to keep the weight of their hydration packs down while providing a little more storage than other ultralight models.
 If your motto is "light is right", then look no further.
-Take a look at how the Rogue (shown in blue below) compared to the other packs in our test lineup, and you'll see why we chose this model as our Top Pick for a Lightweight model.

 Ease of Drinking

 CamelBak has long been known for being a leader in hydration system designs, and a significant portion of that reputation is earned through easy-drinking bite valves.
 The Rogue carries on that tradition and with the updated Crux bite valve design, their bar is set even higher.
 Along with the Crux bladder system, CamelBak claims a 20% increase in water delivered "per sip" over past models.
 Comparing "per sip" quantities between the current generation and our trusty 10-year old CamelBak pack proved a little abstract, but we can attest to a higher flow rate in new versus old packs.

 In comparison to other models in our test lineup, the CamelBak bite valve was easier to drink from by delivering a higher flow rate of water.
 Like the other CamelBak products in our lineup, the Rogue includes a handy on/off shutoff switch to prevent accidental water loss through the bite valve.